edgio-docs/edgio-docs/guides/react.md

 ## Getting Started

-To prepare your React app for deployment on the Moovweb XDN, install the XDN CLI globally:
+To prepare your React app for deployment on {{ PRODUCT_NAME }}, install the XDN CLI globally:

 ```bash
 npm install -g @xdn/cli